Model train enthusiasts invite public to open house tours

 “I don’t have a model train, I have a model railroad,” Merrill said, noting that he or another operator can easily spend well over an hour playing conductor, running up to six trains at a time and making scheduled pickups and deliveries along the route.

-Merrill says his fully customized layout is designed to depict a typical railroad system in the Utah-Colorado area around 1937, the year of his own birth.
+Merrill, known as “Professor Dave,” says his fully customized layout is designed to depict a typical railroad system in the Utah-Colorado area around 1937, the year of his own birth.
 He has painstakingly handcrafted most of the structures and decorative elements of his HO-scaled model, in which 3.5 mm equals one foot.

-Another club member also named Dave Merrill, who is not related to the aforementioned Merrill, and is known as “Professor Dave,” has on display a giant wedding cake featuring seven different scales of trains running around its tiers.
+Another club member also named Dave Merrill, who is not related to the aforementioned Merrill, has on display a giant wedding cake featuring seven different scales of trains running around its tiers.

 Several other club members have outdoor trains running in their backyards, winding through terraces, fountains and shrubbery.
 One even has a miniature “volcano.”
 The displays range from highly elaborate layouts many years in the making to simpler ones created by club members who are just getting started in the hobby, Schramm said.